thesoul214/typescript-cheatsheet/README.md

 ### General Prop Types (e.g. HTML 5 props, event listeners etc.)

-Let's finish our button.
-We'll now create an interface declaring most of the possible HTML-5 properties a button can accept, such as mouse in and out and click event listeners, CSS classes, CSS styles, form properties (form, formaction, formenctype, etc.), value, among others.
+Let"s finish our button.
+We"ll now create an interface declaring most of the possible HTML-5 properties a button can accept, such as mouse in and out and click event listeners, CSS classes, CSS styles, form properties (form, formaction, formenctype, etc.), value, among others.

 ***Button.tsx***